HEERF III American Rescue Plan - Higher Education Emergency Relief Fund May 2022

 ARP funds are in addition to funds previously authorized by the Coronavirus Response and Relief Supplemental Appropriations Act (CRRSAA), 2021, and the Coronavirus Aid, Recovery, and Economic Security (CARES) Act, 2020.
 These grants are separate from financial aid students may receive from the college.

-Who is Eligible for an HEERF III Student Grant?
+Who is Eligible for a HEERF III Student Grant for May 2022?

 Students must meet the following criteria to be eligible for HEERF III funding through Holy Cross: